Woutitit/woutitit.github.io/practice-session-ideas.md

 ## General
 - Research specific examples or sub-ideas for entries in this list.
-- Research, audition samples and presets
+- Research, audition and clean samples and presets

 ## Analysis
 > See analysis checklist to help analyze.